kk-digital/kcg-scrapper/midjourney-scraper/README.md

 #### Parameters:

-- `prompt-filters` optional string - path to file containing filters, one per line.
+- `prompt-filter-list` optional string - path to file containing filters, one per line.
 If provided, matching generations are marked, so you can specifically export them.
 Moreover, non-matching are not downloaded.
-  Example: `--prompt-filters='filters.txt'`
+  Example: `--prompt-filter-list='filters.txt'`
 - `use-storage-stage` optional boolean - save and reuse authentication state

 ---